 Mileage starts at the Duluth Lift Bridge

 This perennial favorite, the Oberg Mountain Loop, starts off a short spur from the parking area and climbs at an angle up to western views down the shore, then panoramic Lake Superior views to the south, then northeast view up the shoreline, and finally northern views over Oberg Lake and the amazing maple-covered hillsides to the north.
-The trail meanders under maple and birch canopies, over bedrock slabs and can be steep at times.
-The loop is 2.25 miles total.
+The trail meanders under maple and birch canopies, over bedrock slabs, and can be steep at times.
+The loop is 2.25 miles in total.

 Pull into the Ray Berglund State Wayside on the north side of Highway 61 between Tofte and Lutsen.
 Climb the wooden steps and hike above the Onion River to view the stair-step waterfalls.
 You get a much clearer view of the waterfalls in the spring before the trees green-up, but this is a nice quiet, one-mile hike any time of the year.
 Lakeview picnic tables are on the bluff near the top of the stairs.
 Fisherman take note, the Onion River is a designated trout stream.
 Everyone take note of the swanky outhouse, [seasonal].

 Share your sentiments under the canopy of the covered bridge over the Poplar River.
 While you’re choosing the ideal photo spot, check to see if anyone is fishing the river mouth.
-The bridge is part of Lutsen Resort and is open to everyone.
+The bridge is part of Lutsen Lodge and is open to everyone.

-Lutsen Mountains, the Midwest’s largest and tallest ski area offers alpine skiers and snowboarders 95 sweeping runs over four mountains.
+Lutsen Mountains, the Midwest’s largest and tallest ski area, offers alpine skiers and snowboarders 95 sweeping runs over four mountains.
 Non-skiers can enjoy slopeside views and amenities at two chalets.
-Spring, summer and autumn visitors can hike, bike, ride the gondola and alpine slide, and dine at the chalets.
+Spring, summer, and autumn visitors can hike, bike, ride the gondola and alpine slide, and dine at the chalets.

 Browse gifts, books, treats, spirits, coffee, necessities and sundries plus a small café.
 Located on the north and south side of the highway in this quarter-mile stretch.